samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 If a pull request involves a small change to documentation or code, manually testing the changes is unnecessary.
 But if the pull request involves significant changes to the project, it is best to test the changes yourself to ensure that everything is working properly.

 If you have deployed previews set up through a service like [Netlify](https://docs.netlify.com/site-deploys/deploy-previews/) or [Vercel](https://vercel.com/docs/deployments/preview-deployments), that is a good first step to manually testing the changes.
 If you don't have previews set up, you should pull down the project locally to manually test the changes.
-It is essential to take your time to manually test everything because you are the last line of defense before a pull request is merged in.
+It is essential to take your time to manually test everything because you are the last line of defense before a pull request is merged.
 A new set of changes can break the application without proper testing.

 When the pull request has broken a part of the application, respond to the author with a detailed account of what went wrong.
 Sometimes, it helps to include a screenshot or screen recording to show what is broken.
 If your automated tests did not catch the breaking change, you should open up a separate issue to update your test suite.
 And if you don't have a test suite setup to run on every pull request, this is a perfect time to set that up.